 Keep track of the damage done to your vehicles.
 Photograph the entire scene, and try to document exactly how bad the accident was.
 Pictures don’t always do it justice, but your legal counsel can use these as evidence to prove that a negligent driver was speeding or drifting into the wrong lane.

 If a driver was intoxicated, then the police will likely sort that out on their own through drug testing on the scene or in the lab.
 Your lawyer will eventually acquire the police report regarding the accident, and that’s one of the primary reasons why you’ll want to acquire legal representation as soon as possible.
 Not only will a lawyer ensure you get the right amount of compensation as quickly as possible, but you’ll also be defended from any wrongful accusations that may result.
-Car accident claims can result in messy conflicts, but the right lawyer can help you strike the proper balance.
+Car accident claims can result in messy conflicts, but the right defense attorney Phoenix can help you strike the proper balance.